-Whether you’ve been in a car crash, slipped and fallen while shopping, or are suffering after a medical mishap, you might find yourself with a question you never thought you’d ask: when do I hire a personal injury lawyer?
+Whether you’ve been in a car crash or are suffering after a medical mishap, you might find yourself with a question you never thought you’d ask: when do I hire a personal injury lawyer?

 If you’re like most people, calling a lawyer seems like a big step.
 If you’re reading this article, you might be contemplating such a step now.
 You might ask yourself if it’s really warranted under the circumstances — whether your particular situation “qualifies” or is “serious enough” to call a lawyer.